spences10/scottspence.com/copy/uses.md

 - Microsoft [Visual Studio Code] with [Sarah Drasner]'s awesome [Night Owl] 🦉 theme
-- Terminal of choice is [Windows Terminal].
+- Terminal of choice is [Windows Terminal Preview].
 Check out the video on [making a custom config] or [read the post].
 - [Victor Mono] font for both text editor and terminal.

 ### Desktop Apps